 At a glance: Set up recording for different Google Ads accounts so traffic gets attributed correctly.

 Google Ads traffic often comes from various accounts, such as agencies specializing in Google Ads or even different local teams within the app owner’s organization.
-It is important to understand how to set up recording for different Google Ads accounts so that attribution goes to the correct parties.
+It is important to understand how to set up recordings for different Google Ads accounts so that attribution goes to the correct parties.

-This article covers these cases, from measuring agencies, to using MCCs and also MCCs of MCCs.
+This article covers these cases, from measuring agencies to using MCCs and also MCCs of MCCs.

 The following applies only to clients using the Google Ads new API.